 See: The Ama in Action

-No, they’re not just someone’s grandmother (though they very well could be).
-The Ama are Japanese women who free-dive into the sea to collect shellfish like abalone or collect pearls.
-It’s an impressive feat, and a 2000-year-old tradition that’s still alive and kicking.
+No, they’re not just someone’s grandmother.
+The ama are actually Japanese women who free-dive to hunt for shellfish like abalone, or pearls.
+It’s an impressive tradition that’s over 2000 years old, and still alive and kicking!

-To watch the Ama in action, head to the Mikimoto Pearl Island.
-The island’s museum teaches more about pearl cultivation and the Ama‘s history.
+To watch the ama in action, head to Mikimoto Pearl Island.
+The island’s museum showcases the ama‘s history and pearl cultivation.
 There, you can also watch the ama perform hourly free-dives to harvest oysters and other seafood.
-There’s also a wide variety of lovely pearl jewelry for sale.
+There’s also a wide variety of pearl jewellery for sale.

-Alternatively, you can meet the Ama in person!
-Hachiman Kamado is a rustic Ama hut turned restaurant.
-Dine on fresh seafood, cooked by the Ama, and enjoy the priceless experience of getting them to share their cultivation stories.
+Alternatively, meet the Ama in person!
+Hachiman Kamado is a rustic Ama hut-turned-restaurant.
+Dine on fresh seafood, cooked by the Ama, and listen to their stories.
 Occasionally, an English translator will be present to answer your questions.

 Eat: Fresh All-You-Can-Eat Grilled Oysters

-Maruzen Oyster farm offers the ultimate shellfish lover’s dream: All-you-can-eat grilled oysters.
-Although there’s a time limit of 80 minutes, you get to dig into as many freshly caught oysters as you wish.
-You also get to grill it to your preferred doneness.
+Maruzen Oyster farm offers the ultimate seafood lover’s dream: All-you-can-eat grilled oysters.
+There’s an 80-minute time limit, but you get to dig into as many oysters as you want.
+You can also to grill it to your preferred doneness.
 Slurp’s up! 😛

 Make reservations here.

 Buffet Timings: 11AM – 12:20PM, 12:40PM – 2PM on weekdays, varies on weekends and public holidays

 Address: 1229-67 Uramurachō Kaki Yoko-machi, Toba, Mie 517-0025, Japan